jurassiscripts/velociraptor-dot-run/docs/2_installation.md

 version installs with the `upgrade` command and in order to allow you to write arbitrary TypeScript configuration files (which inherit vr's permissions when imported).

-> This means that your `.ts` config files are grated all permissions.
+> This means that your `.ts` config files are granted all permissions.